-Together, as members of the 562 federally recognized Indian Nations, First Nations people, Indigenous tribes, and non-Native communities, we must strive to dig to the root of the stats and uncover a path toward a hopeful tomorrow—a tomorrow that affords opportunities and fewer barriers for the first people of this land.
+Together, as members of the 562 federally recognized Indian Nations, First Nations people, Indigenous tribes, and non-Native communities, we must strive to dig to the roots of these statistics and uncover a path toward a hopeful tomorrow—a tomorrow that offers opportunities and fewer barriers for the first people of this land.

 Let’s develop a broader understanding of Native cultures, perspectives, and journeys by lifting up real, relevant, ordinary Native American leaders, working in fellowship to make difference today.